Table of Contents

 Le Tu Chinh facing COVID

 While most countries have been strongly affected by the COVID.
-Vietnam was lucky enough to have no deaths and few cases and it only really lasted a few months.
+Vietnam was lucky enough to have no deaths and few cases, which only lasted a few months.

 “We kept training normally through COVID and we did not let it disrupt our program at all.
 Every day is important as we the Vietnamese people will be depending on us as the Pride of Vietnam to deliver at the 2021 SEA Games”

 COVID did prevent us from having any competitions this year.
 Chinh ran at the speedy cup 60m (7.40, which converts to 11.5).
 11.55 in the 100m.
 Although that’s similar to her SEA Games time of 11.54, we are not happy that we wanted an 11.40, her PB from 2018.

 Coach: Huong Nguyen since age 9

 |2017||11.47||+0.2||Bangkok (THA)||12 JUN 2017|